tartiflette/tartiflette/docs/CONTRIBUTING.md

 Before submitting your pull-request, make sure the following is done.

 * [ ] Fork [the repository](https://github.com/dailymotion/tartiflette) and create your branch from `master` so that it can be merged easily.
-* [ ] Update CHANGELOG.md with your change (include reference to issue & your pull request).
+* [ ] Update CHANGELOG.md with your change (include reference to the issue & this PR).
 * [ ] Make sure all of the significant new logic is covered by tests.
 * [ ] Make sure all quality checks are green _[(Gazr specification)](https://gazr.io)_.